-Top Five Priorities/Opportunities for Change

-- I feel my organisation cares about my health and wellbeing - I am confident performance is managed well within my organisation - I have confidence and trust in senior managers/Board Members responsible for the wider organisation - I feel senior managers/Board Members responsible for the wider organisation are sufficiently visible - I feel sufficiently involved in decisions relating to my organisation
+Top Five Consistent Areas of Excellence Top Five Priorities/Opportunities for Change I am clear about my duties and responsibilities I feel my organisation cares about my health and wellbeing My direct line manager is sufficiently approachable I am confident performance is managed well within my organisation I have confidence and trust in my direct line manager I have confidence and trust in senior managers/Board Members responsible for the wider organisation I feel my direct line manager cares about my health and wellbeing I feel senior managers/Board Members responsible for the wider organisation are sufficiently visible I understand how my role contributes to the goals of my organisation I feel sufficiently involved in decisions relating to my organisation

-7.6.4 The areas of strength and opportunity highlighted in the report (click here), echoes consistent verbal feedback through various forums, and aligns with other recommendations highlighted in local and national frameworks and guiding principles.
+7.6.4 The areas of strength and opportunity highlighted in the report (iMatter Board Report 2021), echoes consistent verbal feedback through various forums, and aligns with other recommendations highlighted in local and national frameworks and guiding principles.

-7.6.5 There has been an encouraging response to iMatter in 2021, especially given the pandemic circumstances at the time of the survey.
-The overall results were positive with 24 of the 29 measures achieving the 'strive and celebrate' category, alongside key continuous improvement opportunities across the organisation - specifically around encouraging greater leadership visibility, performance management (ownership and accountability) and results, involvement in decisions (inclusion).

-- 7.6.6 With a wealth of information available across each Directorate and HSCP, this is being utilised and explored in further detail to drive coordinated strategic and local actions, strategically and through our local iMatter leads as well as our Investors in People programme. - 7.6.7 iMatter feedback will continue to be given significant consideration and has influenced the priorities within the Internal Communication and Employee Engagement Strategy, and the five emerging strands summarised as; Visibility, Ownership, Inclusion, Collaboration and Excellence (VOICE).
+- 7.6.5 There has been an encouraging response to iMatter in 2021, especially given the pandemic circumstances at the time of the survey.
+The overall results were positive with 24 of the 29 measures achieving the 'strive and celebrate' category, alongside key continuous improvement opportunities across the organisation specifically around encouraging greater leadership visibility, performance management (ownership and accountability) and results, involvement in decisions (inclusion). - 7.6.6 With a wealth of information available across each Directorate and HSCP, this is being utilised and explored in further detail to drive coordinated strategic and local actions, strategically and through our local iMatter leads as well as our Investors in People programme. - 7.6.7 iMatter feedback will continue to be given significant consideration and has influenced the priorities within the Internal Communication and Employee Engagement Strategy, and the five emerging strands summarised as; Visibility, Ownership, Inclusion, Collaboration and Excellence (VOICE).